Created on

 - A manual Import Policy step is required to import the device database firewall policy and object changes into the ADOM database (if the FortiGate policies and objects are the most updated).

-Either policies and objects have not been imported yet or no policy package assigned for this unit.
+Either policies and objects have not been imported yet, or no policy package has been assigned for this unit.

-6) Conflict: Changes have been made to the policies or policies objects on both sides (FortiGate and FortiManager):
+- Conflict: Changes have been made to the policies or policy objects on both sides (FortiGate and FortiManager):

 A manual import policy or install operation has to be performed to remove the Conflict status.

-7) Unknown: FortiManager is unable to determine whether the retrieved Fortigate configuration changes concerned firewall policies or objects, this is happening when the policy package and configuration change on both sides then the configuration is retrieved:
+- Unknown: FortiManager is unable to determine whether the retrieved FortiGate configuration changes concerned firewall policies or objects.
+This occurs when the policy package and configuration are changed on both sides, and the configuration is retrieved after.

-An install or import policy operation will be required to synchronize the policy package database with the unit manager one.
+An install or import policy operation will be required to synchronize the policy package database with the unit manager.

 FortiManager has two databases:

-1) Device Database: all configuration that can be done under the 'Device Manager'.
+- Device Database: all configurations that can be seen under 'Device Manager'.

-2) ADOM Database: all configuration that can be done under the 'Policy & Objects'.
+- ADOM Database: all configurations that can be seen under 'Policy & Objects'.

 Note:

-- All configuration is saved in device DB, only policy & objects config has to be copied to ADOM DB.
+- All configuration is saved in the device DB, only the policy & objects config has to be copied to the ADOM DB.

 - If the configuration is changed on FortiGate directly while managed by FortiManager, the configuration will be updated automatically on the FortiManager device DB, and the config status will show as 'auto-updated'.

-- However, if the configuration is changed on a policy or an object on FortiGate directly, it is necessary to import the policy package again to update the FortiManager ADOM DB with the new changes.
+There is no need to do perform actions on FortiManager as these are saved to the unit database on FortiManager automatically. - However, if the configuration is changed on a policy or an object on FortiGate directly, it is necessary to import the policy package again to update the FortiManager ADOM database with the new changes.

-- The configuration is pushed from FortiGate to FortiManager device DB, while policies and objects have to be pushed from device DB to ADOM DB by importing.
+- The configuration is pushed from FortiGate to the FortiManager device database, while policies and objects have to be pushed from the device database to ADOM database by importing.

-- Under device manager, there are two columns: config status and policy package status.
+- Under the device manager, there are two columns: config status and policy package status.

-- If the green checkmark is visible under config status, regardless of synchronized or auto-update, then FortiManager device DB matches FortiGate configuration.
+- If the green checkmark is visible under config status, regardless of synchronized or auto-update, the FortiManager device database matches the FortiGate configuration.
+If the configuration differs, an install or retrieve is required to get back to the correct status, depending on which configuration is the most accurate and up-to-date.

 Technical Tip: How to troubleshoot the 'copy' error while install Policy